RCOS-Virtual-Music/aframe-audio-components/documentation/components.md

 These components are the code snippets that can be attached to entities for some actual effect.

 ##  vem-controller
-A series of commands used to interact with objects in a scene.
+A dictionary of commands used to interact with objects in a scene.
+The VEM controller also sends the manager's id with each call.
+VEM controllers require a parent with the "id" variable.

 *NOTE: On the backend, VEM commands are just function triggers for the components in the scene.*